 Manual work can be time-consuming, error-prone, and tedious.
 A solution that offers automation and orchestration capabilities can streamline cloud management processes.

 Look for features like automated provisioning, policy-based workflows, real-time anomaly detection, intelligent alerting, and integrations with DevOps tools.
-This can help optimize efficiency and reduce manual effort on your team’s part.
+These can help optimize efficiency and reduce your team’s manual effort.

 Customer support

-To keep your cloud management solution up-to-date and secure, many vendors offer regular updates and patches.
-Almost all offer comprehensive knowledge bases with training tutorials.
+Many vendors offer regular updates and patches to keep your cloud management solution up-to-date and secure.
+Almost all provide comprehensive knowledge bases with training tutorials.

 But not all vendors offer one-on-one onboarding, expert guidance, phone support, live chat, 24/7 availability, or quick responses.
 Others gate these crucial capabilities behind premium customer support plans.
 Keep an eye out for that if you need quite a bit of help before you are completely proficient.